cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 26 Aug 2019 08:00:00 +0000

-### 156: Ask David: How can I cope with claustrophobia?
+## 156: Ask David: How can I cope with claustrophobia?
 What if the entire world thinks I am not worthwhile?

 [rss](http://feelinggood.libsyn.com/156-ask-david-how-can-i-cope-with-claustrophobia-what-if-the-entire-world-thinks-i-am-not-worthwhile)

-<h3 style="text-align: center;">**Plus, Thomas Szaas, TV Shrinks, and more!**</h3> David and Rhonda are joined today by David's neighbor, friend, and hiking buddy, Dave Fribush.
+### **Plus, Thomas Szaas, TV Shrinks, and more!** David and Rhonda are joined today by David's neighbor, friend, and hiking buddy, Dave Fribush.
 He has incredible technological skills, **and** wisdom.
 We thank Dave for his support of our podcasts!
 We open the podcast with a wonderful email from a fan named Sushant who listened to Feeling Good Podcasts for nine hours during a rigorous hike to the "Tiger Monastery" in Bhutan.
 You can see Sushant and his phone, showing the podcast icon, just in front of the monastery.
 Rhonda encourages podcast fans from around the world to send photos of yourself listening to the Feeling Good Podcast in additional unusual or exotic locations!
 Might be fun to see what you send to us!
 Here are the questions for today's program: